Well, since this is one thing that is bound to be on your (and your parents') mind, we thought we might as well clear the whole issue up.

 benefit, but, in the past couple of years, it has been observed that the sense of safety that these rules provide to the freshmen often becomes a liability for seniors.
 So, since your safety is assured with almost ISO-type quality, we would expect you to be nice yourselves and follow the stuff that, well, follows—

-- Be not afraid: Do not panic/get cold feet/cry wolf if a senior attempts to talk to you and simply asks you your name or department or trivial stuff like that.
+- Don't be afraid: Do not panic/get cold feet/cry wolf if a senior attempts to talk to you and simply asks you your name or department or trivial stuff like that.
 Asking someone's name is part of a standard protocol followed in civilized societies around the world.

 Simple stuff like this ensures that neither you nor your friend has to see the wrong side of the law.

 - Be respectful: They are senior to you after all, and being polite doesn't hurt.
 The anti-ragging rules do not sanction rudeness on your part, and exist to give you a sense of safety and security, not of superiority.
 There have been instances when a few freshmen had to be told off by the Dean for their excessive rudeness to seniors.
 Come on!
-Do you want that?
+Do you want that to be done to you?
 Be polite and respectful.
 Most seniors here are very good-natured, and eager to help if approached nicely.
-All freshmen start with blank slates here—and they all passed JEE, so AIRs are best forgotten once you are here.
+Also, all of you start with blank slates here—everyone here has cleared the JEE, so AIRs are best forgotten at the main gate.

 One final thing.
-All of you are coming from different places with different social norms about how you address seniors.
+All of you would be coming from different places with different social norms about how you address seniors.
 Like all places, IITB has a simple norm too (it or may not be different from that of your community or other colleges, but that is irrelevant).
 Not sticking to it will offend people; you will be labeled as rude and will miss out on a lot of interaction with seniors.
-Out here, we address seniors using their name and do not add tags like bhaiya/boss/sir/anna/dada/whatever
+Out here, we address seniors using their name and do not add tags like bhaiyya / boss / sir / anna / dada / whatever

 .
 Also, we use aap